 1992 – 2014

 The last current redesign was introduced in 1992.
 He allowed the Cessna logo to be updated to international standards.
 The changes were because Textron acquired the rights to this company.
-The basis of the logo was a square, divided by several lines into elements of blue and red.
-The lines themselves created the silhouette of the aircraft.
+The basis of the logo was a square divided into blue and red elements by several lines.
+The lines themselves formed the aircraft’s silhouette.
 Globally speaking, the logo looked extremely stylish.
 The blocks were blue toward the front of the aircraft, while the rear was red.

 The company name was added at the bottom in black letters using a simple sans-serif typeface.
 Also, sometimes, an additional inscription, “Textron Aviation,” is added.